Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

 Anyone can buy the rights to market and sell these formulas.

-These businesses are basically just marketers who rarely have expertise in nutritional supplements.
+These businesses are often run by marketers who rarely have expertise in supplements.

-How can you tell if a supplement is a disreputable private label product?
+How can you tell if a supplement is a suspicious private label product?

-There is no single way to know for sure, but we think you know hype and deception when you see it.
+There is no single way to know for sure, but we think you will know untrustworthy products if you review them closely.

-Look for misspellings and obvious grammatical errors on labels and websites.
+- misspellings and obvious grammatical errors on labels and websites

-Here’s a screenshot from a private label brand’s website of a guarantee offered for its supplement.
+Here’s a screenshot from a private label brand’s website of its supplement guarantee.